Ahmed-Maher77/DEPI-Assignments___Full-Stack-Web-Development/README.md

-# Digital Egypt Pioneers Initiative (DEPI) – Full-Stack Web Development Diploma
+# DEPI – Full-Stack Web Development Diploma

 This repository contains the complete collection of tasks, labs, and project work completed as part of the **Digital Egypt Pioneers Initiative (DEPI)** — a comprehensive diploma program focused on professional full-stack web development.